9 Benefits Of Traveling That Will Help Your Career

 According to Oxfam, a global citizen is “someone who is aware of and understands the wider world - and their place in it.
 They take an active role in their community, and work with others to make our planet more equal, fair and sustainable.”

-By experiencing new cultures and interacting with new people in different areas, you’ll form a more rounded knowledge on what others go through.
+By experiencing new cultures and interacting with new people in different areas through travel, you’ll form a more rounded knowledge on what others go through.
 Instead of closing our minds to people because they come from a different area, we should embrace our differences and learn from each other.
 Only then can we work together to ensure we make a wider positive impact.
 This is not only something to apply personally, but professionally too.

 9. Travel itself IS an industry